madetech/blog/posts/overcoming_challenges_with_offshore_software_development.md

 Tips:
   - To keep an application's codebase maintainable and in good health, it's important to work with teams who are able to drive a strong engineering agenda
   - Look for teams who collaborate with the stakeholders, rather than blindly execute against requirements

+## Demotivation of local team

+We've seen cases where a local team who were initially hired for their engineering expertise have their role shifted to now effectively become Managers / Product Owners for an offshored development team.

+Additionally, due to communication overheads, speed and quality of delivery, and an inability to enact change, we've observed wider local teams become frustrated when working with offshore partners.
+This can erode confidence in the organisation's ability to delivery technology products, which can in turn lead to people seeking ways to bypass the organisation's engineering capability.

+Tips:
+  - Ensure people across the organisation who will be affected by a decision to offshore are bought in to, or at least understand the commercial strategy behind the decision
+  - Be aware that many people's roles may have additional overhead placed on them to make the offshoring partnership work
+  - Keep a close eye on measures such as cycle time and internal satisfaction with engineering delivery

 Offshoring remains an attractive proposition, particularly for the headline cost savings.
 And there are certainly examples of organisations reaping benefits from offshoring part of their workload.